 Spending a Summer evening in Glastonbury by Kay on 18 March 2025 Posted in United Kingdom Non festival visit… There’s nothing better than stopping off and spending a Summer evening in Glastonbury when the weather is so glorious.
 Sorry to those who it may disappoint, but this post does not consist anything about the world-famous festival, and pretty much what this town is known by whenever its name is mentioned!
 However, Read More

 A day trip in Birmingham by Kay on 17 March 2025 Posted in United Kingdom Birmingham, known as the ‘first manufacturing town’ in its role in the industrial revolution.
 Also known for Cadbury’s chocolate, canals, shopping and music.
 And that’s just to name a few!
 As there are so many other aspects to this city and interesting gems to discover.
-Find out how I spent a day trip in Birmingham Read More
+Find out how we spent a day trip in Birmingham Read More

 A new kind of playground duty expectation! by Kay on 15 March 2025 Posted in Teaching Playground duty in Spain… Before I came to work in Spain, I worked in a fairly large school consisting of two playgrounds.
 During playtimes there were roughly 180-240 on each of the two playgrounds, as it was a two-form entry school.
 And, on each playground, there would be 5-6 adults on duty.
 However, in Spain, Read More